LDAWG-a11y/a11yWebApp/src/guides/cookie-banners-case-study.md

 #### Advisories

-List disguised as a table – display as list or create an accessible table.</div>
+List disguised as a table using CSS – display as list or create an accessible table.</div>